dudetechitout/another-flat-file-engine/README.md

 * Image: `[img]The image to show[/img]`
 * List: `[list=1][*]This will be numbered[/list]` and `[list]Will not be numbered[/list]`
 * Video: `[youtube]https://www.youtube.com/watch?v=O91DT1pR1ew[/youtube]`

+## Can I make a new page?

+You can!
+Just name it what you'd like it to be called.
+For example, if you want to make `about` you would just make a new file called `about` in the `pages` folder.
+It'll make that new page that'll show up in the top header of the page.
+The content you'd just type up using BBCode - look to the included `projects` file in the `pages` folder as an example.

+## That's it!

+That's all there is to it.
+There are some things that can be improved on, but it gets the job done for what it is.
+Hopefully you put it to some good use!